-Oregon Amongst Top States To Report UFO Sightings
+Oregon Among Top States To Report UFO Sightings

 But while Oregonians are the most likely to report that they’ve seen a UFO, they’re not the only ones in the Pacific Northwest that have, allegedly, seen otherworldly beings in the air.

-Washington state came in at number 3 on the list of states most likely to report a UFO sighting, while Vermont — in New England — came in at number 1.
+Washington state came in at No. 3 on the list of states most likely to report a UFO sighting, while Vermont came in at No. 1.

-Most interesting of all, however, is that just two days after the Pendleton, Oregon UFO sighting, two more sightings were reported to the authorities in the Pacific Northwest.
+Most interesting of all, however, is that just two days after the Pendleton, Oregon, UFO sighting, two more sightings were reported to the authorities in the Pacific Northwest.